Hey! You should know that Nikon has released a newer version of this product: the Nikon Coolpix W100.

 On to the surprises.
 It's common to see budget models with paltry 1 fps burst speeds, but the Nikon Coolpix S33 has a 4.7 fps burst.
 It's certainly not the greatest, but is excellent for the price and should be sufficient for most users.
 That's coupled with a 1/2000 maximum shutter speed, which again, isn't bad for the category.
 And while most budget cameras tend to shoot 720p video, the S33 can shoot 1080p HD footage at 30 fps.

 The Nikon Coolpix S33 won't get users shots on the same quality as the Olympus TG-3, Ricoh WG-4 or Nikon AW120, but sits at about half the price.
 By comparison, Panasonic's budget option, the TS30, is about $30 more and has that larger 1/2.3 inch sensor, but just a 1.3 fps burst mode and a 23 feet depth rating.
 Before buying any budget model though, we reccommend looking at older models that have dropped in price because of a newer model, which often offer better specs, like the Fujifilm XP70.
 The S33 looks excellent for the price, well-suited for heading places a smartphone can't, good for families on a budget, or as a camera for kids.

-The Nikon Coolpix S33 will be released on March 5, 2015 in white or blue for a list price of about $150.
+The Nikon Coolpix S33 was released on March 5, 2015 in white or blue for a list price of about $150.